exploratory-io/book/markdown/markdown-dashboard.md

-## Showing the Parameter Value on Dashboard
+## Showing a Parameter Value on Dashboard

-You can show the current parameter value on the Dashboard using the R code chunk or R inline expression.
-Please see [here](../parameter/parameter.md#referring-the-parameter-value-in-note-dashboard) for more details.
+You can show the current parameter value on Dashboard using the R code chunk or R inline expression.
+Please see [here](../parameter/parameter.md#showing-the-parameter-value-on-note-dashboard) for more details.